-- Hold the fan approximately 15 centimetres or 6 inches away from the face.
+- Hold the fan approximately 15 centimetres (six inches) away from the face.

 - Aim the draught of air towards your face and move the fan slowly side to side so the draught covers the nose, mouth and sides of the cheeks.

 - Use it until you feel your breathing ease.

 Fans with three or more rotating blades seem to be most effective as the airflow is stronger.
 Some people have to use the fan for just a minute, others for 10 minutes, before they feel their breathlessness ease.